SKIDATALoyalty/ExternalPoints/README.md

 # ExternalPoints
 Script for awarding points to users for visiting public pages.
+It is plain old Javascript so it should run on any page you want to load the script in.

 See documentation in the developer portal for more info.